Cherry Wood Furniture - Decorating, Color Combinations, and Other Tips

 Direct Sunlight: The ultraviolet rays of the sun can damage a finish and bleach the wood underneath after prolonged exposure.
 However, moderate, indirect sunlight can beautifully ripen your table, so make sure the entire surface is exposed evenly.
 For the first three months, it is best to not place objects on cherry surfaces for prolonged periods of time.
 To correct these light areas, leave the spot uncovered and the color will “catch up” to the darker surroundings.

 Chemical Exposure: Keep solvents such as nail polish remover, alcohol, and paint thinner away from wood furniture because they can harm the finish.
+Stick to natural products when cleaning cherry wood.

 Find a new way to get down to business with solid wood office furniture.
 Our Marfa Office Set is carefully crafted in your preferred hardwood and finish.